kazimsayed954/kazimsayed954/README.md

 ## Hi there <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30 px">

-# Full Stack Developer | Software Engineer @ NeoSOFT
+# Full Stack Developer | Software Engineer @ Cloudify.biz

 👋 Hello!
-I'm a Full Stack Developer and Software Engineer at NeoSOFT with a profound passion for technology.
+I'm a Full Stack Developer and Software Engineer at Cloudify.biz with a profound passion for technology.
 I don't just write 'Hello World' programs; my calling is to create meaningful products through code.
 There's nothing more fulfilling than bringing ideas to life with programming, and I've dedicated my career to doing just that.

 🚀 As an ambitious programmer, I'm not content with the status quo.
 My mission is to enhance my skills continuously, delving into the latest technologies and best practices to provide innovative solutions.
 I believe that solving real-life problems through software is the true essence of development.